vander115/pets/README.md

 ## ✨ Coming Soon

 "Pets" marked my life for being my entry point in modeling projects, databases and a website.
 Therefore, this system will gain a new version, using current technologies and receiving new features.

+Made with 🧡 by Vanderlei Furtuna 🤝 [See my LinkedIn](https://www.linkedin.com/in/vanderlei-furtuna-12bb39235/)